-Garrett State Forest is the birthplace of forestry conservation in Maryland.
-The generous donation of 1,917 acres by the Garrett Brothers in 1906 serves as the foundation of the Garrett State Forest, as well as Maryland's present Public Lands system.
-Mountain forests, streams and valleys make up the nearly 7,000 acres of Garrett State Forest in Garrett County.
+The Potomac-Garrett State Forest, situated in southwestern Garrett County in Western Maryland, has the distinction of being the birthplace of forestry conservation in Maryland.
+The generous donation of 1,917 acres by the Garrett Brothers in 1906 not only serves as the foundation of the Garrett State Forest but is the root of both Maryland's present Public Lands system and Forest Service.
+Mountain forests, streams and valleys make up the nearly 19,000 acres of this State Forest.

 580 Taylor Ave., Annapolis MD 21401